mappls-api/mapmyindia-places-n-directions-web-sdk/Directions-plugin/readme.md

         - `label`: 'Restaurants' _the name  user puts to show the category.
 For Eg: "Restaurants"_

     - `page`: 1,  _// Used for pagination, Default is 1_
-    - `poicallback`: to get data of alongthe route pois }
+    - `poicallback`: to get data of alongtheroute pois.

  Refer to the Code Snippet if the you need to configure the default options.